CityOfZion/cpm/docs/config.md

 `cpm.yaml` is your project configuration file.
-It holds all information about which contracts it should download, from which network and whether it should generate an SDK that can quickly be consumed in the smart contract you're developing.
+It holds all information about which contracts it should download, from which network and whether it should generate an SDK.
+Depending on the SDK type generated it allows it to either be consumed in the smart contract you're developing (=on-chain), or to be consumed in some backend to interact with the smart contract you developed once deployed (=off-chain).

 It has 4 major sections which will be described in detail later on
 * `defaults` - this section holds settings that apply to all contracts unless explicitly overridden in the `contracts` section.